Elizabeth Galloway Bell: Biography

 Elizabeth Watson was born in Melbourne, Australia, on 16 September 1911.
 Her parents, William and Christina Watson, had emigrated to Australia from Scotland in 1907.
 Her father was a ship's master.
 Bell was their eldest daughter.
 A son, Thomas, was born two years later.
 She attended Coburg High School, and worked in a flower shop.

 Bell married Graeme Bell, a jazz musician, in 1946.
 Graeme Bell was one of the early pioneers of jazz in Australia.
 At the time of their marriage, Graeme had his own band, the Dixieland Jazz Band, which was growing in popularity.
 In 1947, they were invited to play at the World Youth Festival in Czechoslovakia; they stayed oversees for a year and toured in Europe.
 Bell joined her husband while his band was touring.
-In 1950, while again traveling overseas, Bell gave birth to their only child, Christine, in England.
+In 1950, while again traveling overseas, Bell gave birth to their only child, Christina, in England.
 Bell and Graeme later divorced.
 Graeme moved to Sydney, and remarried.
 Bell stayed in Victoria, and raised their daughter there.

 Among her other interests, Bell wrote poetry, and her poem "Ern Malley's Sister" was published in Quadrant magazine in 2006.

 Bell died on 16 March 2007, in Richmond, Victoria, at age 95.